alvaroyurrita/TestWebSockets/README.md

-# TestWebSocekts
+# TestWebSockets

 This projects uses RxJs WebSocket Client and C# WebSocketSharp to test different client responses to network and server events like network down, server down, etc.

-The main intent is to provide a Client side websocket capable of statying open permanently by retrying the connection when there are errors in the server, errors in the client, etc.
+The main intent is to provide a Client side websocket capable of staying open permanently by retrying the connection when there are errors in the server, errors in the client, etc.

 ## Server

-The server side is consists of a simple WebSocketSharp server with 4 differnt paths.
+The server side is consists of a simple WebSocketSharp server with 4 different paths.
 This was used to test how different paths can deliver messages to different clients that subscribe to them

+The server can run on Windows, Linux, and Mac as a console program.

 * Home
 * Office
 * Kitchen
 * Heartbeat

 From the server there are options to:

 * Start the Server
 * Stop the server
 * Broadcast a message to all clients in home